poroping/terraform-provider-fortios/docs/data-sources/router_static6.md

 * `devindex` - Device index (0 - 4294967295).
 * `distance` - Administrative distance (1 - 255).
 * `dst` - Destination IPv6 prefix.
+* `dstaddr` - Name of firewall address or address group.
 * `dynamic_gateway` - Enable use of dynamic gateway retrieved from Router Advertisement (RA).
 * `gateway` - IPv6 address of the gateway.
 * `link_monitor_exempt` - Enable/disable withdrawal of this static route when link monitor or health check is down.